LostArtefacts/TRX/COMMANDS.md

 - `/kill`
   `/kill all`
   Tired of bats, crocs, rats, lions, Frenchmen and literally every living thing trying to spoil your adventure?
-This command instantly disposes a single nearest enemy, or kills them all at once.
+This command instantly disposes of the nearest enemy, or kills them all at once.

 - `/fly`
   Turns on the fly cheat.
 Why even walk?